"Earth Called The Comet" - A Night Orbiting Johnny Marr

 The venue's size also determined the type of crowd.
 Preaching to what could only be his faithful, Marr was in a playful, quick-witted mood - such as teasing The Beatles' 'Yesterday' as he tuned his guitar for 'Get The Message'.

-After trying out a partial cover of Steve Miller Band's 'Fly Like An Eagle' ("Someone shouted out at the Filmore in America for the song and I was like "oh yeah let's try that" and now I'm stuck with it"), Marr pointed out the irony of him now knowing a Steve Miller song but not remembering how to play one of his most well-known Smiths tracks.
+He first tested a partial cover of Steve Miller Band's 'Fly Like An Eagle' ("Someone shouted out at the Filmore in America for the song and I was like "oh yeah let's try that" and now I'm stuck with it").
+But then Marr pointed out the irony of him now knowing a Steve Miller song but not remembering how to play one of his most well-known Smiths tracks.

 There was a brief moment of uneasy silence, as the crowd wasn't sure what to make of this odd confession.